 - For each Class Exercise, you must create a new directory ...

 - When you are finished with the Class Exercise ...

-- call me over so I can check it
+- come to me so I can run a test script on it

 - If you don't finish the Class Exercise in class ...